h1ax/h1ax/README.md

 ### About Me:
-I'm a dedicated Android native app developer with a strong focus on crafting seamless and efficient user experiences.
-My expertise extends to website development, where I build responsive and visually appealing web applications, as well as SQL development, where I ensure robust data management and optimization.

-I excel in leveraging the latest technologies and best practices to develop high-performance Android applications.
-My experience in website development spans front-end and back-end technologies, allowing me to create comprehensive and dynamic web solutions.
-With a solid foundation in SQL, I am adept at designing, managing, and optimizing databases to support complex applications.

-Currently, I am immersed in an exciting project involving the development of a frame login for Android.
-This project highlights my ability to integrate secure authentication mechanisms and deliver a smooth user interface.
-In my free time, I enjoy exploring new programming paradigms, contributing to open-source projects, and sharpening my coding skills through competitive programming and hackathons.
+I am a Pentester and QA Engineer with a strong background in Android Native and PHP development.
+My experience in software development helps me understand applications at a deeper level, allowing me to identify vulnerabilities, optimize security, and ensure software quality effectively.
+I specialize in testing, analyzing, and securing applications to enhance their reliability and resilience.

 ### Social media: 📡